-In part one of my eCATTs blog series, I covered the introduction to eCATTs, prerequisites, basic features and the four main eCATTs objects.
+In part I of my eCATT series of blogs, I covered the introduction to eCATTs, prerequisites, basic features, and the four main eCATT’s objects.

-In this post, I will explain in greater detail the test script editor and how to record a test script using the SAP GUI mode.
+In this post I will explain in greater detail the test script editor and I will provide detail on how to record a test script using the SAP GUI mode.

 Test Script Editor